ibm-client-success/iks-container-registry/README.md

 ### Rectifying Image Issues to Pass POD Deployment

-Depending on the settings of the default cluster-wide policy components, **“trust:”** and **“va:”**, there are several ways to remedy image issues in order to successfully deploy in a cluster:
+Depending on the settings of the default cluster-wide policy components, **“trust”** and **“va”**, there are several ways to remedy image issues in order to successfully deploy in a cluster:

 - Pull a more up-to-date image and verify that it is signed from a trusted source.
 This is the most common method.
 - The user can manually update an existing image and sign an image in a repository to ensure the integrity of images in your registry namespace.